vmware-tanzu/tanzu-cli/hack/rpm/README.md

 document describes how to build such packages for the Tanzu CLI, how to push them to a public repository and how to install the CLI from that repository.

-There are two package names that can be built:
+There are two package names that can be built by default:

 1. "tanzu-cli" for official releases
 2. "tanzu-cli-unstable" for pre-releases